Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Heterogeneous Causal Effects of Education Funding

 In sharp RDDs, the central assumption is that, around the threshold, there is a sharp discontinuity (from 0 to 1) in the probability of being treated.
 This is due to the fact that in sharp RDDs there is no room for imperfect compliance.
 In many real world scenarios, however, thresholds are not strictly implemented, as in the case of our application.
 To deal with these situations, one can use fuzzy RDDs, which are applicable when around the threshold the probability of being actually treated changes discontinuously, but not sharply from 0 to 1 (i.e., the jump in the probability of being treated is less than 1).

 In our application of the fuzzy RDD technique, we exploit two cutoffs around the 10\% share of disadvantaged students in the first stage of secondary education.
-The students in schools just below the threshold are assigned to the control group ($Z_i=0$), while the students in schools just above the threshold are assigned to the treated group ($Z_i=1$). { The bandwidth around the threshold (from which one obtains the two cutoffs) is determined using the data-driven methodology proposed by \cite{calonico2014robust} and implemented in the \texttt{rdrobust package} in \texttt{R} \citep{calonico2015rdrobust}.
+The students in schools just below the threshold are assigned to the control group ($Z_i=0$), while the students in schools just above the threshold are assigned to the treated group ($Z_i=1$).
+The bandwidth around the threshold (from which one obtains the two cutoffs) is determined using the data-driven methodology proposed by \cite{calonico2014robust} and implemented in the \texttt{rdrobust package} in \texttt{R} \citep{calonico2015rdrobust}.
 This methodology is used as a stand-alone bandwidth selector, and inference on the treatment effect is performed, on the inference subsample, using the estimators introduced in Section \ref{subsec:estimation}.
 Following the indication of \cite{imbens2008regression}, we focus on the outcome equation to select the bandwidth and then we use the same bandwidth for the estimation of the treatment equation.
 Moreover, as pointed out by \cite{lee2010regression}, the usage of the same bandwidth guarantees the validity of the 2SLS estimators used to estimate the causal effects.

-The selected bandwidths around the threshold are 3.5\% and 3.7\%, respectively for the outcome variables \textit{A-certificate} and \textit{progress school}.
-Accordingly to these two bandwidths, we obtain two refined samples where the sample with the 3.5\% bandwidth is the smallest and the sample with the 3.7\% bandwidth the largest.
-To further validate the bandwidths selected using the method of \cite{calonico2014robust}, we run additional analyses implementing the Bayesian methods proposed by \cite{li2015evaluating} and by \cite{mattei2016regression}.
-In particular, we run a series of robustness checks for the selection of the bandwidths around the threshold implementing a hierarchical Bayesian model for assessing the balance of the covariates between the groups of observations assigned to the treatment and the ones assigned to the control.} For both the thresholds selected following \cite{calonico2014robust} (i.e., 3.5\% and 3.7\%), the probability of the pre-assignment variables being well-balanced is high for the subpopulations defined by values of the cutoff strictly lower than 3.5\% and 3.7\%.
+The selected bandwidth around the threshold is 3.5\% for the outcome variables \textit{A-certificate}.
+To further validate this bandwidth, selected using the method of \cite{calonico2014robust}, we run additional analyses implementing the Bayesian methods proposed by \cite{li2015evaluating} and by \cite{mattei2016regression}.
+In particular, we run a series of robustness checks for the selection of the bandwidth around the threshold implementing a hierarchical Bayesian model for assessing the balance of the covariates between the groups of observations assigned to the treatment and the ones assigned to the control.
+For the selected bandwidth, the probability of the pre-assignment variables being well-balanced is high for the subpopulations defined by values of the cutoff strictly lower than 3.5\%.
 Indeed, these probabilities are larger than or close to 0.8, indicating that the covariates are balanced in the two groups.